-A: The application process for the upcoming school year begins February 2021.
+A: The application process for the upcoming school year begins in early February.
 Applicants must enroll their child for school online at the Bainbridge Island School District Website.
 Once a student is enrolled at the district you must fill out a form for the El Velero Lottery.
-Please return this form to Ordway Elementary’s Administrative Office No later than noon March 11, 2021 for the 2021-2022 school year.
-The lottery will take place the week of March 15 and families will be mailed Lottery results on March 19, 2021.
+Please return this form to Ordway Elementary’s Administrative Office No later than noon March 01, 2022 for the 2022-2023 school year.
+The lottery will take place March 4th and families will be mailed Lottery results on March 07, 2022.
 Space will be assigned by lottery if there are more applicants than spaces.
 Priority is given to siblings of students already enrolled in the program and to native or heritage speakers of Spanish.

 Q: Does it cost extra to attend the Immersion Program?

 A: This program is part of the public school system and is free to students.

 A: During Covid tours of the program will be restricted to virtual information sessions.

 Q: Is there required parental involvement in the program?
 I would like to participate, but work during the day?
 Are there opportunities to help outside of class hours?

 A: The Spanish Immersion program relies on parent volunteers.
 Four hours a month is suggested to support in-class learning, after school planning meetings, special events, and other volunteer opportunities.

 Q: Can my child join the program at any grade level?

 A: Kindergarten and 1st grade are the official entry points for the Spanish Immersion Program.
 If any space become available at higher grade levels, demonstrated proficiency in Spanish is required for acceptance into the program.